 Not that we are aware of, but if a dog is allergic to something- even if it’s a medicine, it’s best to keep them away from it.

 I want hydroxyzine for dogs in order to treat peanut allergies.
 Is that safe?

 Not completely.
-Things like epinephrin, which are supposed to be primary treatment for peanut allergy might interfere with hydroxyzine’s effectiveness.
+Things like epinephrine, which is supposed to be the primary treatment for peanut allergy might interfere with hydroxyzine’s effectiveness.